vincenzo0203/CrimeMiner/README.md

 - Insert the file "neo4j.dump" (contact the administrators for neo4j.dump file)
 - Now return on CMD and run the command: "neo4j-admin database load --overwrite-destination=true neo4j" and the database is populated

-### Start Neo4j First method
-- Open CMD as Administrator and just execute `<neo4j_folder>\bin\neo4j console` and Neo4j will start listening on the default port with URL "localhost:7474/browser"
-- Credentials username: "neo4j" and password: "neo44%*j" for enter db on URL

-### Start Neo4j Second method(If you did the previous Start Neo4j, ignore this)
+### Start Neo4j
-- Open CMD as Administrator and just execute `<neo4j_folder>\bin\neo4j console` and Neo4j will start listening on the default port with URL "localhost:7474/browser"
+- Open CMD as Administrator and just execute "neo4j console" and Neo4j will start listening on the default port with URL "localhost:7474/browser"
 - Enter init credentials username: "neo4j" and password: "neo4j"
 - Neo4j will redirect you to a new password web-page and here you have to enter the project password: "neo44%*j"

 ### Install Project in VSCode
 - Download VSCode
 - Download the projet with zip on GitHub and the open the folder of the project on VSCode (Not the zip).
+- Open VSCode terminal and run this commands:
+    - `npm install`
+    - `pip install -r requirements.txt`

 ### CrimeMiner Start Application
 - Open CMD, go to path of the project